Spreads/Spreads/README.md

 is meaningful only at observed trades, there is no implied latent volumes between trades.
-We could create a derived continuous series, e.g. `let liquidity = volume.SMA(N).Repeat()`, but this series changes meaning from a real observed volume to an abstract analytical indicator of average liquidity over the last N observation.
+We could create a derived continuous series, e.g. `let liquidity = volume.SMA(N).Repeat()`, but this series changes meaning from a real observed volume to an abstract analytical indicator of average liquidity over the last N observations.

 <img src="https://raw.githubusercontent.com/Spreads/Spreads.Docs/master/img/Discrete_Series.png" alt="Discrete Series" width="500" />